TMorville/tmorville.github.io/_finprojects/free-energy.md

-### Based on [K. Friston](http://www.fil.ion.ucl.ac.uk/~karl/A%20free%20energy%20principle%20for%20the%20brain.pdf) and following [R. Bogacz](http://www.sciencedirect.com/science/article/pii/S0022249615000759) a learning scheme is implemented using gradient descent on a "free-energy" potential.

 ---
+title: A tutorial on the free-energy framework for modelling perception and learning
+layout: single
+---

+### Based on [K. Friston](http://www.fil.ion.ucl.ac.uk/~karl/A%20free%20energy%20principle%20for%20the%20brain.pdf) and following [R. Bogacz](http://www.sciencedirect.com/science/article/pii/S0022249615000759) I shortly summarise the former, and solve the programming exercises given in the paper.
+This motives [another post](https://tmorville.github.io/projects/active-learning), taking a more general look at active learning in ML.

+---

 ### Why is this important/exciting?

-[R. Bogacz](http://www.sciencedirect.com/science/article/pii/S0022249615000759) delivers the most explicit and beautifully made tutorial on a subject that can be very difficult to understand, [Variational Bayes](https://en.wikipedia.org/wiki/Variational_Bayesian_methods), as seen from Karl Fristons perspective; Namely invoking the [Free-Energy principle](https://en.wikipedia.org/wiki/Free_energy_principle) to motivate Active Inference.
-The last decade, Active Inference has gained traction with the wider neuroscientific community and recently Karl was [measured](https://www.ucl.ac.uk/news/slms/slms-news/slms/ucl-neuroscientists-most-influential) to be the most influential neuroscientist in the modern era.
+[R. Bogacz](http://www.sciencedirect.com/science/article/pii/S0022249615000759) delivers a detailed and beautifully made tutorial on a subject that can be very difficult to understand, [Variational Bayes](https://en.wikipedia.org/wiki/Variational_Bayesian_methods), as seen from Karl Fristons perspective; Namely invoking the [Free-Energy principle](https://en.wikipedia.org/wiki/Free_energy_principle) to motivate Active Inference.
+In the last decade, Active Inference has gained traction with the wider neuroscientific community, and recently Karl was [measured](https://www.ucl.ac.uk/news/slms/slms-news/slms/ucl-neuroscientists-most-influential) to be the most influential neuroscientist in the modern era.

-In the following, I solve the exercises given in [R. Bogacz](http://www.sciencedirect.com/science/article/pii/S0022249615000759) and in a different post expand them further to motivate a broarder view of Active Learning in ML and how this relates to Active Inference.

 ### Nomenclature:

-I use the same notation as in R. Bogacz and the code implements and refers to equations in the paper.
+I use the same notation as in R. Bogacz.
+The code implements and refers to equations in the paper.

 ---